andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 Remix runs on long-running servers, serverless environments, and the edge.
 This alone provides so much flexibility.
 Remix can adapt to your use case much better than other frameworks.
 For instance, I believe Remix is currently the easiest way to deploy a simple REST API to the edge.
 Speaking of the edge, I believe the edge is one of the areas where Remix is currently accelerating a trend by making it so accessible.

 `statement: Remix's ability to run anywhere adds to its flexibility.
-Remix can be used serverless, on a server, or even on the edge.
-Remix's adapters provide more levers to choose from.`
+Remix's adapters let you choose a platform and environment based on your own requirements.`

 ### API-first